SuryaKS27/Recommendation_System/README.md

 ### Running the Recommendation Systems

-Each recommendation system is encapsulated in a Colab notebook: **Movie_recommendation_system.ipynb**.
+Each recommendation system is encapsulated in a Colab notebook: **movie_recommendation_system.ipynb**.
 Open the notebook, follow the instructions, and start exploring the models.

 ### Datasets